GabrielFariaLi/GabrielFariaLi/README.md

 - HTML & CSS

 ### :grinning: a little about myself:
-- I'm 21 years old., and I live in Porto, PT
+- I'm 23 years old., and I live in Brasília,Brazil.
-- I study computer engineering in Lusofona University of Porto.
+- I studied computer engineering in Lusofona University of Porto, PT.
 - My whole life has been looking at a screen... and i found this way too enjoyable than i should.